broadinstitute/stp_segmentation_wdl/README.md

 This repository contains WDL scripts that will be used to run workflows on Terra.bio.

-## A very brief WDL, Docker and Cromwell guide
+## Quick Overview: WDL, Docker, and Cromwell

 #### What is WDL (Workflow Description Language)?